brandontrabucco/best_first/README.md

 # Non Sequential Decoding Strategies

 This repository implements my research---a non sequential auto regressive model that generates captions.
 The model has the ability to insert new words into already generated sentences.
+Have Fun! -Brandon

 # Installation